This post may contain affiliate links. See my disclosure policy.

 - Increase the heat to high and bring to a gentle boil, then reduce to low and simmer for at least 30 minutes, or up to 2 hours.
 Season with additional salt and pepper, to taste.

 My favorite part about making any chili recipe is deciding how I want to serve it!
-This warm and savory chili is absolutely perfect paired with warm and buttery sweet cornbread, my flaky buttermilk biscuits, or this flavorful Mexican cornbread recipe.
-Sometimes I’ll even serve it over air fryer French fries or air fryer sweet potato fries for my very own version of chili fries!
+This warm and savory turkey chili is absolutely perfect paired with warm and buttery sweet cornbread, my flaky buttermilk biscuits, or this flavorful Mexican cornbread recipe.
+I also love it spooned over fluffy baked sweet potatoes or air fryer French fries

 Of course, a good bowl of chili isn’t complete without at least a few toppings.
-If you’re planning on serving this for a crowd or party, set the toppings out in separate bowls so everyone can pile on what sounds good.
+If you’re planning on serving this for a crowd or party, set the toppings out in separate bowls so everyone can pile on what exactly what they love.
 Here are some of my go-to topping ideas:

 - Shredded cheese – Cheddar or Pepper Jack